-For each action/service contributing to meeting the increased or improved services requirement, identify scope of service by indicating "LEA-wide", "School-wide", or "Limited to Unduplicated Student Group(s)".
-The LEA must select one of the following three options:
+For each action/service contributing to meeting the increased or improved services requirement, identify the scope of service by indicating "LEA-wide", "Schoolwide", or "Limited to Unduplicated Student Group(s)".
+The LEA must identify one of the following three options:

-- If the action/service is being funded and provided to upgrade the entire educational program of the LEA, place a checkmark next to "LEA-wide." - If the action/service is being funded and provided to upgrade the entire educational program of a particular school or schools, place a checkmark next to "schoolwide". - If the action/service being funded and provided is limited to the unduplicated students identified in "Students to be Served", place a checkmark next to "Limited to Student Groups".
+- If the action/service is being funded and provided to upgrade the entire educational program of the LEA, enter "LEA-wide." - If the action/service is being funded and provided to upgrade the entire educational program of a particular school or schools, enter "schoolwide". - If the action/service being funded and provided is limited to the unduplicated students identified in "Students to be Served", enter "Limited to Unduplicated Student Group(s)".